rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/acceptance-testing.md

 ### 1B - Place two consecutive orders as an anonymous user

 1. Follow the instructions for "Place an order for a single product as an anonymous user"
-2. Return to the home screen by clicking on "Reaction" up in the upper left corner
+2. Return to the home screen by clicking on "Demandup in the upper left corner
-3. Click on "Basic Reaction Product"
+3. Click on "Basic Demandroduct"
 4. Click "Add to Cart"
 5. Click on "Checkout Now"
 6. Select "Free Shipping"